erikw/nestedtext-ruby/README.md

    ```shell
    git clone https://github.com/erikw/nestedtext-ruby.git && cd $(basename "$_" .git)
    ```
-1. Install a supported ruby version (see .gemspec) with a ruby version manager e.g. [rbenv](https://github.com/rbenv/rbenv), [asdf](http://asdf-vm.com/) or [RVM](https://rvm.io/rvm/install)
+1. Install a supported Ruby version (see .gemspec) with a Ruby version manager e.g., [rbenv](https://github.com/rbenv/rbenv), [asdf](http://asdf-vm.com/) or [RVM](https://rvm.io/rvm/install)
 1. run `$ scripts/setup` or `$ bundle install` to install dependencies
 1. run `$ scripts/test` or `bundle exec rake test` to run the tests
 1. You can also run `$ scripts/console` for an interactive prompt that will allow you to experiment.
-1. For local testing, install the gem on local machine with: `$ bundle exec rake install`.
+1. For local testing, install the gem on the local machine with: `$ bundle exec rake install`.
    * or manually with `$ gem build *.gemscpec && gem install *.gem`
-1. Watch changes on file system and execute tests with `$ bundle exec guard`.
+1. Watch changes on the file system and execute tests with `$ bundle exec guard`.

 Extra: